-When using SHALO AUTH for SSH authentication, the user is authenticated by entering a SHALO AUTH user PIN, not the remote PC password.
+When using SHALO AUTH for SSH authentication, the user is authenticated by entering a user PIN set in the SHALO AUTH, not the remote PC password.

 This user PIN is intended to cause SHALO AUTH to generate a digital signature for authentication.
 The digital signature will be generated only when the user who has SHALO AUTH enters the correct user PIN.